openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 }
 ```

 ## bluetoothManager.pairCredibleDevice<sup>10+</sup>

 pairCredibleDevice(deviceId: string, transport: BluetoothTransport, callback: AsyncCallback&lt;void&gt;): void

-Pairs a trusted remote device whose address is obtained in a non-Bluetooth scan mode (such as using NFC).
+Pairs a trusted device whose address is obtained in a non-Bluetooth scan mode (such as using NFC).
+This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.